chanRoot/benthos/website/docs/components/inputs/aws_s3.md

 ### `prefix`

 An optional path prefix, if set only objects with the prefix are consumed.
-This field is ignored when SQS is used.

 Type: `string`